soifgo/soifgo/README.md

 - Thai (ไทย)
 - Swahili (Kiswahili)

-# SoifGo
+# soifdesign
-SoifGo is an Android application that provides users with advanced capabilities using **buttons and seek bars**.
+soifdesign is an Android application that provides users with advanced capabilities using **buttons and seek bars**.
 It offers features such as:

 - **Bluetooth communication:** Sending and receiving serial Bluetooth data.
 - **API server interaction & web browsing:** Seamless website access and API requests.